jgarro-MrG/fsd-midterm/mcq/midterm.md

 Read the question carfelly and all the choices before making you selection.

----
-1) What is the proper way to declare a variable for the string “John Fraboni”?
+1) What is the proper way to declare a variable for the string “John Doe”?

     -  `name = "John Doe";`